madhusravani2006/Smart-Community-Health-And-Hygiene-Monitoring-System/README.md

 Simultaneously, live sensor values are pushed to virtual pins on the Blynk server.
 The Blynk mobile application renders these as gauge widgets, value displays, or time-series charts, providing caregivers and clinicians with immediate visibility into patient status from any location.

 **6. Dataset Export and Preprocessing**
-For the machine learning component, a structured healthcare dataset from Kaggle is loaded into Google Colab.
-Preprocessing includes handling missing values, encoding categorical variables, normalizing feature ranges, and splitting the data into training and test sets.
+For the machine learning component, sensor feeds are exported from ThingSpeak as `feeds.csv`.
+The dataset is loaded into Google Colab where missing values across all five feature columns are imputed with realistic random values within expected physiological ranges before label generation and model training.

 **7. SVM Model Training and Evaluation**
-A Support Vector Machine classifier is trained on the preprocessed dataset.
-Hyperparameter tuning is performed using cross-validation.
-Model performance is assessed via accuracy, precision, recall, and confusion matrix metrics.
+Three independent SVM classifiers are trained, one each for health risk, hygiene risk, and environmental risk.
+Each uses a shared pipeline of `StandardScaler` normalization followed by an RBF-kernel SVM.
+All three models are evaluated on a 25% held-out test split.

-**8. Health Risk Prediction and Alert Generation** Patient parameter values — consistent with those collected by the IoT system — are passed as input features to the trained SVM model.
-The classifier outputs a health risk category.
+**8. Health Risk Prediction and Alert Generation** Patient parameter values — consistent with those collected by the IoT system — are passed as input features to the trained SVM models.
+Each classifier independently outputs a binary risk label.
 High-risk classifications can be configured to trigger additional alert channels, including notifications through Blynk's alert system.

 ---